apify/apify-docs/sources/academy/platform/deploying_your_code/output_schema.md

 ---

-The Output schema generates an interface that enables users to instantly preview their actor results in real time.
+The Output schema generates an interface that enables users to instantly preview their Actor results in real time.

 ![Output Schema](../../../platform/actors/development/actor_definition/images/output-schema-example.png)

-In this quick tutorial, you will learn how to set up an output tab for your own actor.
+In this quick tutorial, you will learn how to set up an output tab for your own Actor.

 ## Implementation {#implementation}